 - Osteoarthritis: This type of arthritis is also known as degenerative joint disease.
 It causes the cartilage that covers the top of bones to wear down over time and can frequently affect the AC joint.
 It may cause bone spurs to develop and it typically affects people older than 50.

 - Rheumatoid arthritis: Rheumatoid arthritis is a chronic disease that causes your immune system to attack tissue such as cartilage and ligaments and also softens bone.
 It usually affects the same joint on both sides of the body.
-It can affect people of any age and causes the lining of the joint to swell, which causes pain and stiffness.
+It can affect people of any age and causes the lining of the joints to swell, which causes pain and stiffness.

 - Post-traumatic arthritis: This type of osteoarthritis is caused by an injury to the shoulder.
 Injuries such as a broken bone or torn ligament can lead to posttraumatic arthritis.
 It causes fluid to build up in the affected shoulder joint, as well as pain and swelling.